Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 # Above The Chaos

 Hello world.
-This is a creative stream from [[Jordan Nicholas Sukut]], Founder & Co-Creator of Lionsberg.
+This is a creative stream from [[Jordan Nicholas Sukut]], Founder of Lionsberg.

 Above The Chaos is a podcast, blog, and video series intended to inspire and unite the Force For Good.